Upload File Attachments

 The parameters:

-- var= is the name of the variable for the uploaded file URL.
+• var: Name of the session variable for the uploaded file URL.

 <img id="image1" class="img-responsive">